 In July 2021, the Company purchased 100% of the 264 mining claims owned by 2060014 Ontario Inc. ("Ontario Inc.") for 4,000,000 common shares of the Company.
-The share issuance associated with the acquisition was completed in 2021.
-The assets of Ontario Inc. are the mineral claims, which cover approximately 5,558 hectares extending roughly 10km east-west and by more than 6km north-south located in Kenora/ Rainy River Mining District of Ontario, Canada (the "Martin Kenty Project").
+The assets of Ontario Inc. are the mineral claims, which cover approximately 5,558 hectares extending roughly 10km east-west and by more than 6km north-south located in Kenora/Rainy River Mining District of Ontario, Canada (the "Martin Kenty Project").
 The Martin Kenty Project is situated in the tier 1 mining jurisdiction of Ontario Canada and importantly, is located in an area with a long gold mining history.
 The area now boasts newly developed mining infrastructure including a 15,000 tonnes per day ("tpd") gold recovery mill that is owned and operated by Newgold.
 The project is ideally located approximately 100km south of Kenora Ontario near the town of Nestor Falls, Ontario.